 Here’s something completely new for Wendy Wu Tours, which is already proving popular.
 Meet our new cruise Vessel – The Victoria Mekong.

-As part of six amazing new tours cruise the river Mekong from Phnom Penh – Saigon or Saigon – Phnom Penh depending on your choice of route taking in the gorgeous scenery of the Mekong and the way of river village life.
+As part of six amazing new tours cruise the river Mekong from Phnom Penh – Ho Chi Minh (formerly Saigon) or Ho Chi Minh – Phnom Penh depending on your choice of route taking in the gorgeous scenery of the Mekong and the way of river village life.
 ‘The Best way to see Vietnam and Cambodia’ according to our very own chairwoman and Founder, Wendy Wu.

 To help preserve the Mekong and the people that live and thrive off it’s banks we are proud to announce that the Victoria Mekong is one of the Greenest Ships on the Mekong, with its state of the art water recycling system, slow cruising pace and the use of refillable water bottles on board.
 We are dedicated to showing you the Mekong in all it’s glory, and help preserve it for years to come.